Europe set to ban Russian coal, but struggles on oil and gas

 The European Union is poised to ban Russian coal in the first sanctions on the vital energy industry over the war in Ukraine, but it has underlined the 27 nations’ inability to agree on a much more sweeping embargo on oil and natural gas that would hit Russia harder but risk recession at home.

-The coal ban, which is expected to be approved in a new package of sanctions this week, would cost Russia $4 billion a year, said the European Commission, the EU’s executive arm.
+The coal ban, expected to be approved in a new package of sanctions this week, would cost Russia 4 billion euros ($4.4 billion) a year, the EU’s executive commission said.
 Energy analysts and coal importers say Europe could replace Russian supply in a few months from other countries, including the U.S.

-The coal ban is significant because it breaks the taboo on severing energy ties with Russia.
-But compared with natural gas and oil, coal is by far the easiest to cut off quickly and inflicts far less financial damage on Russian President Vladimir Putin’s war chest.
-Europe sends 20 million euros a day to Russia for coal — but 850 million a day for oil and gas.
+The move is significant because it breaks the taboo on severing Europe’s energy ties with Russia.
+It’s also certain to fuel already record-high inflation.
+But compared with natural gas and oil, coal is by far the easiest to cut off quickly and inflicts far less damage on Russian President Vladimir Putin’s war chest and the European economy.
+The EU pays Russia $20 million a day for coal — but $850 million a day for oil and gas.

-Shocking pictures of dead civilians from the Ukrainian town of Bucha are keeping discussion of broader sanctions alive, with EU officials saying they are working on targeting Russian oil.
+Shocking pictures of bodies in the Ukrainian town of Bucha are keeping discussion of broader sanctions alive, with EU officials saying they’re working on targeting Russian oil.

-While the European Union ponders such future sanctions, Italian Premier Mario Draghi said no embargo of Russian natural gas is up for consideration at this point.
+While the EU ponders additional sanctions, Italian Premier Mario Draghi said no embargo of Russian natural gas is up for consideration now.

-“And I don’t know if it ever will be on the table,’’ Draghi told reporters in Rome on Wednesday night.
+“And I don’t know if it ever will be on the table,’’ he told reporters Wednesday.

 EU countries, especially big economies like Italy and Germany, rely heavily on Russian natural gas to heat and cool homes, generate electricity and keep industry churning.

-Note: This story has been corrected to show that the EU pays $20 million for coal and $850 million for oil and gas every day, not those amounts in euros.